GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 : Allows your extension to run on local files.
 It has no host and requires the user to manually [grant access][permissions-allow-access].

 Localhost URLs and IP addresses
-: To match any localhost port during development, use `http://localhost/*`.
+: To match any localhost port during development, use `http://localhost:*/*`.
 For example, it will match any paths under `http://localhost:8080` or `http://localhost:3000`.
 Another approach is to use `http://*:*/*` which will match any port.
-For IP addresses, you can use a broad host permissions `http://*/*"` or specify the address plus a wildcard in the path.
+For IP addresses, specify the address plus a wildcard in the path.
 For example: `http://127.0.0.1/*`.

 Top Level domain match patterns
 : [Top Level domain][mdn-tld] match patterns like `http://google.*/*` are not supported.
 They should be listed individually.
 For example: `http://google.es/*` and `http://google.fr/*`.